lemval/growatt-rs232-reader/README.md

 ## Status

-Attempting to get it restarted the next morning as on power down (sunset) the interface of the inverter will reset, so the init needs to be resend as soon as the inverter comes back to life.
-This seems to need polling, as no sign is yet detected which indicates it is powered on again.
+Up and running with restarts in the morning.
+As power goes down (sunset) the interface of the inverter will reset, so the init needs to be resend as soon as the inverter comes back to life.
+This needs polling, as no sign is yet detected which indicates it is powered on again.
+Note that reading the serial port is blocking without timeout, so additional processes are started to check the communication.

 ## How to build and run:

 It is written in GoLang.
 For compilation, see the build.sh script.

+Binaries for the Raspberry Pi and Odroid are available though.

 Run as ```./growatt --device /dev/ttyUSB0 --baudrate 9600``` or without any arguments to use the default shown.
 Currently, stop bits, parity, etc. are fixed.